Departments

 For an updated summary of graduation requirements please click here

-Summer School registration is now available.
+Summer School registration will be available in April 2025.
 Students can choose from options to recover credits, or to reach ahead to take a new subject for the first time.
 Courses may be offered in person, and/or through eLearning.
 Students will make their selections through the “Continuing Education” tab on their myBlueprint account.
 A Guidance Counsellor will then review and approve or make adjustments.
 Instructions are also posted on the Guidance google classrooms.

 For more information about Summer School programming click here.